cble-platform/docs/docs/getting-started/blueprints/concepts.md

 ## Resources

-A resource represents _something_ which would be deployed in the cloud.
-This might be a server, a database, a load balancer, a router, anything you can deploy in the cloud (which CBLE supports; see [Providers](#)).
+A resource represents something which _could be deployed_ in the cloud.
+This might be a server, a database, a load balancer, a router, anything you can deploy in the cloud (with provider support).

 Let's use this resource as an example: